Battle of Cape Passaro: Fight against the Spanish rear

 The Spanish fleet sailed from the Faro Point in disorder.
 No defensive disposition was taken by Gaztañeta, except to leave behind two frigates to follow the British fleet at a distance.
 As Byng stood in off Faro Point, both ships were detected.
 At the same time, a felucca from the Calabrian coast informed the British admiral that the Spanish fleet had been seen from the hills laying in.
 Byng dispatched German troops they were carrying to Reggio under escort of two of his ships while he headed to Faro point and sent scouts ahead.
-At noon they discovered the Spanish fleet, drawn into a line of battle: 27 ships of the line and frigates, two fireships, four bomb-vessels, seven galleys, and several storeships.
+At noon they discovered the Spanish fleet, drawn into a line of battle: 15 ships of the line, 11 frigates, three bomb vessels, one fireship, four storeships, one settee and seven galleys.
 Byng followed them during the rest of the day.
 A Spanish account of the battle said that, on the morning of 10 August, the Spanish ships saluted the British ones as they approached, not showing, therefore, any sign of belligerence.
 The night passed with fair weather; small winds and sometimes calm.
 The following morning the Spanish fleet was dispersed, with ships divided into three large groups separated from each other.
 Gaztañeta tried then to form a line of battle by towing his ships of the line with the galleys, but had no time.